Lecturer, Structured Liberal Education

 Lecturer, Structured Liberal Education, Stanford University

-SLE is a residence-based humanities program that encourages students to live a life of ideas in an atmosphere that emphasizes critical thinking and interpretation.
-Focusing on important works of philosophy, religion, literature, painting, and film drawn largely, but not exclusively, from the Western tradition, the SLE curriculum places particular emphasis on artists and intellectuals who brought new ways of thinking and new ways of creating into the world, often overthrowing prior traditions in the process.
-Students in the program draw connections between issues raised in the course and contemporary concerns about social justice, inequality, and identity politics - these connections and the resulting discussions about the legacy of the Western tradition, constitute a core aspect of the course and of the residential learning experience.
+SLE encourages students to live a life of ideas in an atmosphere that emphasizes critical thinking and interpretation.
+Focusing on great works of philosophy, religion, literature, painting, and film drawn largely, but not exclusively, from the Western tradition, the SLE curriculum places particular emphasis on artists and intellectuals who brought new ways of thinking and new ways of creating into the world, often overthrowing prior traditions in the process.
+We invite applications from candidates who are interested in helping first-year students draw connections between issues raised in the course and contemporary concerns about social justice, inequality, and identity politics.

-The SLE Lecturer is a full-time position that involves leading the two weekly seminars (with the same group of about fifteen students in both), attending all of the lectures, commenting on up to three papers each term (both in writing and in one-to-one meetings with the students) , and assuming some administrative tasks.
-They are also expected to have general participation in the life of the program and the residence in which the program is embedded (although SLE Lecturers do not live in the residence, they are fully participating members of the residential experience).
-A SLE Lecturer may be called upon to deliver at least one lecture to the class.
-They work closely as a team with the Director of the Program (a Stanford faculty member), the upper-class tutors assigned to their seminars, and partly with participating Stanford faculty.
+Although SLE Lecturers do not live in the residence, they are fully participating members of the residential experience.
+A Lecturer may also be called upon to deliver at least one lecture to the class.
+The Lecturers work closely as a team with the Director of the Program (a Stanford faculty member), with the upper-class peer tutors assigned to their seminars, and to some degree with the participating Stanford faculty.

-To learn more about Structured Liberal Education, please visit our website at http://sle.stanford.edu.
-If you have questions about SLE or the Lecturer position, write to Jeremy Sabol, firstname.lastname@example.org .
-To apply and view a more detailed job description, please follow the instructions found at: http://apptrkr.com/1358039
+To learn more about the Structured Liberal Education Program, visit our website at http://sle.stanford.edu.
+If you have any questions about SLE or the lecturer position, write to Jeremy Sabol, firstname.lastname@example.org.

-Please submit (1) A letter of application that addresses (a) all aspects of your qualifications; (b) your preparation for teaching in a residential humanities program; (c) your preparation for helping undergraduates draw connections between pre-modern texts and contemporary concerns; and (d) your experience with writing instruction; (2) a teaching statement that describes your teaching philosophy; (3) teaching evaluations (preferably from students and/or peers); (4) a curriculum vitae, and (5) three letters of reference, with at least one reference describing the status of your dissertation progress.
+Please submit: (1) A letter of application that outlines your experience with (or preparation for) (a) teaching in a residential humanities program; (b) your preparation for helping diverse undergraduates draw connections between pre-modern texts and contemporary concerns; (c) your experience with writing instruction and (d) your experience working in a collaborative teaching environment; (2) a teaching statement that describes your teaching philosophy; (3) teaching evaluations (preferably from students and/or peers); (4) a curriculum vitae; and (5) three letters of reference, with at least one reference describing the status of your dissertation progress.

 For full consideration, all applications must be uploaded to Interfolio.
-The deadline for applications is February 29, 2019 at 11:59:59 PM Eastern Time.
+The deadline to submit all application materials is April 15, 2020 at 11:59:59 PM PST.

 Stanford is an equal opportunity employer and all qualified applicants will receive consideration without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, veteran status, or any other characteristic protected by law.